 - Does This Remind You of Anything?: Clark's discussion with Steve Lombard sounds like it's about something other than drinking.

 - Evil Cannot Comprehend Good: Why Luthor doesn't bother to try and figure out Superman's secret identity.
+His own secret identities are just temporary tools that he can discard without a qualm as soon as they stop being useful, and he assumes the same is true of Superman.

-- A God Am I: Luthor's eventual aim.
+- Godhood Seeker: Luthor's eventual aim.

-- Historical-Domain Character: Jor-El contacts Albert Einstein, the greatest mind on his planet, to be Kal-El's foster father.
+- Historical Domain Character: Jor-El contacts Albert Einstein, the greatest mind on his planet, to be Kal-El's foster father.
 Einstein says he's much too old and goes incognito to Smallville to pick out the Kents instead.

 - Immune to Fate: The Master is predestined to kill Superman and conquer the Orion Arm of the Milky Way galaxy.
 Superman, being the Big Good of the D.C.
 Universe, proceeds to come Back from the Dead and win anyway.